 FREE INFORMATION

-There are very many sources of information that is provided to tax authorities for tax purposes and the information is free.
+There are very many sources of information that are provided to tax authorities for tax purposes and the information is free.
 Some of the sources of free information are:

 a) Betrayal by jilted lovers